 The citizens of Commerce City adopted a Home Rule Charter in 1970, which establishes the power of local self-government to the city pursuant to the Constitution of the State of Colorado.
 As such, Commerce City has the responsibility and authority to adopt rules and regulations that govern the operation of the community in the interest of its citizens.
-The city believes that home rule authority increases the effectiveness and efficiency of local government services, enhancing the quality of life in the community and the value provided to local taxpayers.
+The city believes that home rule authority increases the effectiveness and efficiency of local government services, public safety, and municipal operations, enhancing the quality of life for local taxpayers.